 - Books can be an inviting home for mold spores and dust mites.

 - If your refrigerator has a drip pan, clean it frequently to avoid growing mold.

 Take a Deep Breath!

 Good for you!
 You’ve removed the clutter that attracts dust, mold and creepy critters.
 You’ve created a clean, healthy environment free of allergens.
-With these tips, a regular cleaning routine and off-site storage, you can keep it that way.
+With these tips, a regular cleaning routine and an off-site storage unit, you can keep it that way.